Kiki Bertens: Personal life

 Bertens' older sister, Joyce, works as a business consultant and helps manage her finances.

 Bertens married her physiotherapist, Remko de Rijke, on 30 November 2019.
 She announced her pregnancy in October 2021 and had her first child, Mats, April 3, 2022.
+She gave birth to her second child, a girl, on June 28, 2024.

 On retirement, Bertens reflected on her personality "From a shy little girl, with lots of fears to an independent woman who played on the biggest stages," she wrote in July.
 "It's time to say goodbye now.
 Thanks to this beautiful sport I have learnt so much about myself, about the world and I have met so many incredible people.
 I will take this forever with me."